markgpritchard/ModelingInfectiousDiseases.jl/README.md

 This code recreates the programmes from http://www.modelinginfectiousdiseases.org/ into Julia.
 These are from the book Keeling, M.J. and Rohani, P., *Modeling Infectious Diseases in Humans and Animals*, Princeton University Press (2007).
 The code is being developed as a learning exercise.
 It is not associated with the authors or publishers of the book, and is saved here in 'as is' form.

+Programmes from Chapters 2, 3 and 6 are currently available.

 ## Use

 You are recommended to _clone_ this git repository (see [instructions here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)).
 Then open the file `ModelingInfectiousDiseases.jl`.
 You should replace the string on line 8 with the path to your local copy,